youngminPIL/AutoLR/README.md

 }
 ```
 Youngmin Ro, Jin Young Choi,
-"Layer-wise Pruning and Auto-tuning of Layer-wise Learning Rates in Fine-tuning of Deep Networks", CoRR, 2019.
-(AAAI at 2019 Feb.)
+"Layer-wise Pruning and Auto-tuning of Layer-wise Learning Rates in Fine-tuning of Deep Networks", CoRR, 2020.